bekk/bekk-christmas/post/react/react-testing-library.md

 RTL tries to encourage writing tests that do not depend on how the components work internally.
 One example we’ve seen already is the way we query the document for an element  — by its text content.
 The tests should approach the component like the end user would; they should only care that the button be present and that it have the correct label.
 The alternative of querying an element by its CSS selector (a widespread approach) is thus discouraged.

 One reason you may have felt that frontend tests hinder you in the past could be due to what Dodds refers to as the *test user*.
 The essence is that your components normally have two users: the end user and the developer.
 For each user, you have to maintain the interface through which they access the component.
 The end user cares about the UX interface on his screen, while the developer cares about the component’s API.
 However, if your tests depend on the *implementation details* of your component, you’ve added another (informal) interface that you need to maintain —  you’ve introduced the test user.
-Now you might find that any future changes or internal refactoring breaks the tests unnecessarily, and you’re slowed down.
+Now you might find that any future changes or internal refactoring break the tests unnecessarily, and you’re slowed down.
 Oof.

 So let’s avoid that!
 RTL does a good job at providing an API that uses your components in the same way that they’re used in your production code, and interacts with it like the end user would.